 Yupo: synthetic paper

-The surface is waterproof, and stain resistant so all paint can be removed just by pouring water over the surface and wiping clean—even staining pigments.
+The surface is waterproof, and stain resistant so all paint can be removed.
+Just pour water over the surface and wipe clean.
+Even staining pigments will come off.

 The surface lends itself to lifting techniques where to achieve clean whitespace and high contrast areas of colour.
 This is great for any areas that you need to redo—wipe it clean and start again.

 Consider adding a fixative medium to your paint to make layers or areas of the artwork water resistant.
 Otherwise these areas could be easily removed.
 When you’ve finished your painting, if you are planning to keep it, it’s pretty much essential to spray with a watercolour fixative, this way, if water droplets come into contact with the painting it will be totally protected.